Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 the ModeDeclarationGroup

-#@SECTION: 0..1 aggr This represents the deﬁnition of the error behavior
+0..1 aggr This represents the deﬁnition of the error behavior

 expected by the mode user in case of errors on the mode manager side (e.g. terminated mode